wp-cli/handbook/commands/cron/test.md

 # wp cron test

-Test the WP Cron spawning system and report back its status.
+Tests the WP Cron spawning system and reports back its status.

 This command tests the spawning system by performing the following steps: